benborla/php-doc-gen/README.md

 # PHP Doc Generator

-PHP Doc Generator is a Rust-based tool that automatically generates documentation for PHP methods using the Claude AI model.
-It parses PHP files, extracts public methods, and creates concise, AI-generated documentation in Markdown format.
+PHP Doc Generator is a Rust-based tool that automatically enhances documentation for PHP methods using the Claude AI model.
+It scans PHP files, extracts public methods, and either creates new or improves existing PHPDoc blocks directly within the source files.

-## Features
+## Key Features:

-- Parses PHP files to extract all public methods
+1. **PHP File Parsing**: Efficiently parses PHP files to identify public methods and their existing DocBlocks.

-- Generates concise documentation for each method using Claude AI
-- Provides brief descriptions for render methods
+2. **AI-Powered Documentation**: Utilizes the Claude AI model to generate or improve PHPDoc blocks for each method.

+3. **In-Place Updates**: Modifies the original PHP files, adding or enhancing DocBlocks without creating separate documentation files.

+4. **Intelligent Docblock Generation**: Creates concise descriptions, parameter tags, and return tags tailored to each method's signature and body.

+5. **Existing Docblock Enhancement**: If a method already has a docblock, the tool will improve it if it's vague or incomplete.

-- Implements rate limiting with exponential backoff to handle API request limits
+6. **Rate Limiting Handling**: Implements a retry mechanism with exponential backoff to handle API rate limits gracefully.

-- Saves the generated documentation to a Markdown file
+7. **Error Handling**: Robust error handling and reporting for various stages of the process.

+This tool streamlines the documentation process for PHP projects, ensuring that all public methods have clear, accurate, and up-to-date DocBlocks.
+It's particularly useful for large codebases or when onboarding new developers, as it provides consistent and comprehensive documentation directly within the source code.

 ## Installation